 - C-section rates are lower than when used with just pitocin.

-Risks of a Misoprostil Induction
+Benefits & Risks of a Cytotec (Misoprostol) Induction

 As with most induction agents, there is always a risk of your uterus contracting too much, possibly uterine rupture and a risk of allergy to the medication (which is pretty rare).
 Be SURE to discuss with your provider the risks of the medicine before your induction!